CSCfi/ansible-role-squid/README.md

 msg: Destination /etc/squid not writable
 </pre>

-Set "sudo: yes" on the host
+Set "become: yes" on the host

 Role Variables
 --------------